| | | |

-Runeberg tortes on a serving tray, two coffee cops with saucers on a flower printed linen.
+Two Runeberg tortes with sugar icing ring and raspberry jam on a serving plate with two coffee cups on saucers on flower-printed linen.

 The beginning of the year is the time for two distinctive treats in Finland, Laskiaispulla and Runeberg torte (Runebergin torttu).
 While Laskiaispulla is a fluffy bun overfilled with luxurious whipped cream falling out of it, the Runeberg torte hides its secrets like a yummy horse of Troya.
-It is a modest-looking cake, but packed with flavor.
-Its appearance is distinctive: tall, cylinder-formed, simple pastry with a tiny dot of raspberry jam on the top encircled with sugar icing.
+It is a modest-looking cake, but its appearance is distinctive: tall, cylinder-formed, simple pastry with a tiny dot of raspberry jam on the top encircled with sugar icing.

-When you walk around in January-February in Helsinki, the Capital city of Finland, you will find the café vitrines colored with the red and white of the plentyness of Runeberg torte.
-Every bakery has its own version.
-This all culminates on the 5th of February, the Runeberg Day.
+When you walk around in January – February in Helsinki, the capital of Finland, you will find café vitrines colored red and white to represent the plentifulness of the Runeberg torte (Runeberg cakes, Runebergin tortut).

 The story behind the Runeberg torte